 - Store users’ progress and performance statistics, so that you can track progress over time.

-What are LMSs traditionally used for?
+What is an LMS traditionally used for?

 - Making sure that your employees have done ‘tick-box’, necessary training, such as training for: